-Coaches may conduct a tryout of a prospective student-athlete only on our campus or at a site where we normally conduct practice or competition and only under the following conditions
+Coaches may conduct a tryout of a prospective student-athlete for all NCAA Divison II sports only on our campus or at a site where we normally conduct practice or competition and under the following conditions:

-(d) The tryout may include tests to evaluate the prospective student-athlete's strength, speed, agility and sport skills.
-Except in the sports of football, ice hockey, lacrosse and wrestling, the tryout may include competition.
+- The tryout may include tests to evaluate the prospective student-athlete's strength, speed, agility and sport skills.
+Except in the sports of football and lacrosse the tryout may include competition.
 In the sport of football, the prospective student-athletes shall not wear helmets or pads;

 All prospective student athletes invited to the Bentley Campus for a tryout are required to turn in the Bentley University Medical History and Orthopedic Physical Exam Form as well as The Pre-Participation Physical Evaluation form.
 These forms are found on the Bentley University Athletics web page by clicking on the “Inside Athletics” tab and then clicking on the “Sports Medicine” tab.
 The prospect should print these forms and fill them out completely.
 If they are under 18 they must have their parent/guardian sign them.